urbit/urbit/README.md

 5. Copy the SDK tarball file to the machine where you will be building software, and put it in the `macos` directory.
-6. The nixcrpkgs build recipe for the SDK is hardcoded to look for a file named `MacOSX10.11.sdk.tar.xz`, so rename the tarball to match that.
+6. The nixcrpkgs build recipe for the SDK is hardcoded to look for a file named `MacOSX.sdk.tar.xz`, so rename the tarball to that.
 7. Consider keeping a backup of the tarball so you can always rebuild any software you made with it.